With a savory filling of pumpkin, cream cheese, bacon, and sage, these pumpkin crescent pinwheel appetizers are always a hit when it's time to party.

 Ingredients

-- 1 pound bacon cooked, drained, and crumbled.
+- 1 pound bacon cooked, drained, and crumbled

-- 1 package 8 ounces cream cheese, softened
+- 1 package (8 ounces) cream cheese, softened

-- 1 can 15 ounces pure pumpkin puree
+- 1 can (15 ounces) pure pumpkin purée

 - 2 tablespoons chopped fresh sage

-- 2 cans large crescent rolls
+- 2 pop tubes crescent rolls pressed flat without perforations

 - 2 teaspoons garlic powder